RupeshKumar4511/ML/README.md

 <br>
 Its main goal is to group similar data points together based on their features.
 <br>
 Example : Suppose we have a dataset which has two columns where first column is "IQ",second column is "CGPA" then we can plot a graph using these inputs and get some information.
 For Example: Identify the category of student who has maximum IQ and Max CGPA.
 <br>

 (II) Dimensionality Reduction :
 <br>
-In some problem of Supervised Learning, we  have a lot of input columns in dataset then Supervised learning algorithm will be slow down.
+In some problem of Supervised Learning, we  have a lot of input columns in dataset then Supervised learning algorithm is slow down.
 In such problem Dimensionality Reduction remove the unnecassary columns.
 <br>
 Example : Suppose we are working on house dataset which contains 1000 input columns.